-Ornamental grasses tolerate a wide range of conditions, but most like a sunny position in light, moist but well-drained, moderately fertile soil.
+Ornamental grasses tolerate a wide range of conditions, but most like an open sunny position in light, moist but well-drained, moderately fertile soil.

 They do not need much feeding; this can encourage lush foliage at the expense of flowers.
 One application of a balanced fertiliser in spring is adequate.